-- Once the mixture is warm, add the ghee and turmeric or Daily Turmeric Tonic.
+- Once the mixture is warm, add the ghee and turmeric or Superfood Turmeric.
 Continue to warm.
 Notice the mixture getting thicker and creamier!
 The golden color will set it quickly as well.

 - Throw in a teaspoon of honey to sweeten the taste (optional).
 Otherwise, stir, serve, and enjoy!